htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 The section contains a list of the individual configuration macros for HTCondor.
-Before attempting to set up HTCondor configuration, you should probably read the :doc:`/admin-manual/introduction-to-configuration` section and possibly the :doc:`/admin-manual/configuration-templates` section.
+Before attempting to set up HTCondor configuration, you should probably read the :doc:`/admin-manual/introduction-to-configuration` section and possibly the :ref:`admin-manual/introduction-to-configuration:configuration templates` section.

 The settings that control the policy under which HTCondor will start, suspend, resume, vacate or kill jobs are described in